 IG2 layers in additional cyber defense safeguards that limit unauthorized software use, enforce remote wipe capability for portable end user devices, document data flows, ensure secure network authentication, and so on.
-It’s an important standard for those responsible for managing an IT infrastructure that spans multiple departments with differing risk profiles.
+It’s an important standard for those responsible for managing an IT infrastructure that spans multiple departments with differing risk profiles and security postures.

 Finally, IG3 aims to prevent or lessen the impact of sophisticated attacks and protect sensitive and confidential data.
-Recommendations include best practices such as data loss prevention, role-based access control, and maintaining separate enterprise workspaces, such as on mobile devices.
+Suggestions include following guidelines like preventing data loss, controlling access based on roles, and keeping separate workspaces on mobile devices.

-BitSight can help.
-Using Control Insights, now available as a feature of BitSight for Security Performance Management (SPM), you can quickly evaluate the current state of your security controls and measure your team’s progress over time, as they implement CIS Critical Security Controls.
-If improvement is needed, BitSight provides specific recommendations for remediating any gaps and implementing the proper safeguards.
+Bitsight can help manage your organizations security controls.
+Using Control Insights, now available as a feature of Bitsight for Security Performance Management (SPM), you can quickly evaluate the current state of your security controls and measure your team’s progress over time, as they implement CIS Critical Security Controls.
+If improvement is needed, Bitsight provides specific recommendations for remediating any gaps and implementing the proper safeguards.

 Control Insights is designed with ease-of-use in mind.
 A dashboard format provides at-a-glance views of the effectiveness of each security control – for example, “Needs Improvement” or “Acceptable.”
 You can also drill down into problem areas for further insight, such as the root causes of issues, specifics on “the why” of a control’s state, and a prescribed course of action.